The highlights of the festival include an enormous tengu mask parading the streets, food stalls, and a soybean stamp rally.

 Traditionally in Japan, before “Fuku wa uchi!” you are meant to say “Oni wa soto!” (“Demons out!”) but that is prohibited to wish upon the demons of Shimokitazawa.
 It comes from the idea that the tengu will naturally disappear after hearing wishes of good fortune, plus they are seen as bringers of luck themselves.

-- February 2: A crow-like tengu will appear on the streets of Shimokitazawa from around 8 p.m.
+- January 30 (Fri.): A crow-like tengu will visit various shops, bars, and restaurants around Shimokitazawa from around 8 p.m.

-- February 3: From 2 p.m. to 4 p.m., a tengu and the crow-like demon will parade the streets, trailed by the famous giant tengu head.
+- January 31 (Sat.): From around 2 p.m. to 4 p.m., the Great Tengu and the Crow Tengu will parade the streets, trailed by the famous giant tengu mask float.
 They will do two rounds of the shopping street on the east side of the station.

 - 302 m from Shimokitazawa Station Odakyu Odawara Line (OH7)Keio Inokashira Line (IN5)